Mana Mecchida Sose

 Mana Mecchida Sose is a 1992 Indian Kannada-language romantic drama film directed by B. Ramamurthy and written by Ilavarasan.
 The film stars Malashri, Sunil and Abhijith.
 The film's music was composed by Upendra Kumar and the audio was launched on the Lahari Music banner.

-This was actor P. Ravi Shankar's second movie in Kannada after his debut movie Halli Krishna Delhi Radha which had the same actors as this movie.
+This was actor P. Ravi Shankar's second movie in Kannada after his debut movie Halli Krishna Delhi Radha which had the same lead actors as this movie.

 The movie was a remake of 1989 Malayalam movie Chakkikotha Chankaran which itself was heavily inspired by the 1987 Tamil film Enga Veettu Ramayanam.

 Soundtrack

 The music of the film was composed by Upendra Kumar with lyrics by Chi.
 Udaya Shankar.